Skip to content

 Oct 16, 2019 | Pratirodh Bureau

-FILE PHOTO: People look at a model of a proposed Ram temple that Hindu groups want to build at a disputed religious site in Ayodhya in Uttar Pradesh on November 9, 2018
+FILE PHOTO: People look at a model of the proposed Ram temple in Ayodhya

 The Supreme Court on Wednesday ordered an end to hearings in a long-running dispute between Hindus and Muslims over a place of worship, laying the ground for a verdict that could lead to further divisions.